Hizqeelrz/hizqeelrz/README.md

 ## I'm a Developer !

 - 🔭  I’m currently working as a Ruby & Elixir Architect at ApptimumLabs [website]!
-- 🌱  I’m currently learning Blockchain.
-- 🥅  2023 Goals: To explore / learn more and start a new different chapter in my life.
+- 🥅  2024 Goals: To explore / learn more and start a new different chapter in my life.

 ## Books: